 Established in 1965, the Society held its first show in October of that year.
-Shows continued in Blackburn's King George's Hall complex until 2010 when we moved to our present location at the Hyndburn Leisure Centre.
+Shows continued in Blackburn's King George's Hall complex until 2010 This year, our new location is at the Darwen Vale High School.
+(Exhibition details below)

 The Society has built many layouts over the years, including "Wilpshire' and 'Holmfirth' which were well known on the exhibition circuit.